 In this article, you’ll learn about electrical components that oppose the flow of AC by temporarily storing energy as electric fields.
 These devices are called capacitors, and their action is known as capacitance.

-Electrical components can oppose the flow of AC in three ways.
+We all know that, electrical components can oppose the flow of alternating current in three ways.

 Capacitance, about which you’ll learn in this article, impedes the flow of ac charge carriers by temporarily storing the energy as an electric field.

 Imagine two huge, flat sheets of metal that are excellent electrical conductors.
 Suppose each of the metal plates is of the shape of a huge rectangular football stadium and are placed one over the other, separated by only 1 foot of space.

 If these two sheets of metal are connected to the terminals of a battery, they will become charged electrically, one positively and the other negatively.

 If the plates were small, they would both become charged almost instantly, attaining a relative voltage equal to the voltage of the battery.
 But because the plates are gigantic, it will take a little time for the negative plate to reach full negative potential, and an equal time for the other plate to reach full positive potential.

 Eventually, the voltage between the two plates will equal the battery voltage, and an electric field will exist in the space between the plates.
 This electric field will be small at first because the plates don’t charge up right away.

 But the charge will increase over a period of time, depending on how large the plates are, and also depending on how far apart they are.

 The figure above is a relative graph showing the intensity of the electric field between the plates as a function of time, elapsed from the instant the plates are connected to the battery terminals.